HorizenOfficial/horizen-docs/docs/2-migration/08-smart-contracts.md

-# Smart contracts architecture
+# Smart contracts

 Here a more technical deep dive of the smart contracts used for the migration.<br/>
-Their solidity code is publicly available [in this repo](https://github.com/HorizenOfficial/horizen-migration/tree/dev/erc20-migration/contracts).<br/>
+Their solidity code is publicly available [in this repository](https://github.com/HorizenOfficial/horizen-migration/tree/dev/erc20-migration/contracts).<br/>

-## ERC-20 official ZEN contract
+## ZenToken (ERC-20 official ZEN contract)

 - Official ERC-20 contract representing ZEN.
 - Has a maximum capped supply of 21 Millions of ZEN (the same as the old Manchain)